 - ½ cup bread crumbs (I used seasoned because that’s what I accidentally purchased)

 - Cut up the cauliflower and mix with the garlic.
 Put some olive oil and salt on it, and roast at 375 degrees F for 20 minutes.

 - Boil the pasta.

-- Mix cauliflower, pasta, sage, and mozzarella in your baking dish and stir.
+- Mix cauliflower, pasta, sage, mozzarella, and heavy cream in your baking dish and stir.

 - Mix cheddar and breadcrumbs and sprinkle on top.

 - The original recipe says to drizzle 1 tablespoon olive oil on top.
 This never works for me; I get one big blob of olive oil in one spot and a short line somewhere else.
 I tried spraying olive oil last time which didn’t make a huge difference.
 I’m going to try spraying more next time and see what happens.

 - Bake at 400 degrees F for 20 minutes.